A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Implementation of Decomposition-Based Predictions

 \subsection{Additional Empirical Results}

-\subsubsection{Estimating the Second Term of the Aggregate Decomposition: The Role of Observable Characteristics}
+\subsubsection{The ``Other Term'' in Aggregate Decomposition: The Role of Market (Observable) Characteristics}

+Table \ref{ct_decomp} presents the results for the (average) effect of the repeal of the Wright amendment on the set of markets affected by the policy.
+However, this is only one of two components in the typical aggregate decomposition (e.g., Oaxaca-Blinder - see \cite{Fortin/Lemieux/Firpo:11:Handbook} for an overview).
+The other term in such exercises is the ``observable effect'': i.e., how the characteristics of markets affected and not affected by the repeal differ.

+To see this, let us write the payoff state as $X_m = (X_{m}^{\text{Wright}}, \tilde X_m)$, which makes explicit which variables are related to the policy ($X_m^{\text{Wright}}$) and which other states are firm-market specific ($\tilde X_m$).
+Let $\tilde X_m^1$ and $\tilde X_m^0$ denote the (observable) payoff states for firm-markets that have $X_{i,m}^{\text{Wright}} = 1$ or $0$, respectively.
+Then, the change in the (average) probability of entry by firms not subject to the Wright amendment, to that by those subject to the policy (i.e., the effect of a repeal of the amendment) can be written as\footnote{We note that this has a flipped sign relative to standard aggregate decompositions because we study the repeal of the Wright amendment, rather than imposing such a policy.
+Hence, the comparison is between markets not affected to those affected, rather than the other way round.}:

+The second term on the right-hand side is the effect of the policy (repeal of the amendment), keeping fixed the distribution of observable characteristics for firms/markets subject to the Wright amendment.
+Its estimates are shown in Table \ref{ct_decomp}.
+However, the other term shows the average difference in entry across markets that are not affected/affected by the amendment, which are due solely to differences in observable characteristics (as the policy variable does not change).

-It is straightforward to estimate the role of observable characteristics in the aggregate decomposition (i.e., the first term in Section 4.1.3.
-First, we note that this parameter is composed by two separate terms.
+It is straightforward to estimate the new term.
+First, we note that it is, itself, composed by two separate terms.
 The first is the mean entry for firms in markets that are not affected by the Wright amendment.
 It can be estimated using the empirical mean for such markets.
-The second term is the counterfactual entry for markets subject to the Wright amendment, if the policy were to be repealed.
+The second is the counterfactual entry for markets subject to the Wright amendment, if the policy were to be repealed.
 This has already been estimated for Table \ref{ct_decomp}, as it is a component of the policy effect.
 Hence, differences between the ``linear'' and ``nonparametric'' estimates in the observable effect are solely due to differences in the latter, already present in Table \ref{ct_decomp}.
-The results are shown below.
+The results for this second term of an aggregate decomposition for the Wright Amendment application is shown in Table \ref{ct_decomp2}, while the results for the application of Southwest Airlines' Threat of Entry is shown in Table \ref{southwest_decomp2} below.